Minimum pay rates for staff – legal employment obligations of beauty salon business owners

 Owners of beauty salon businesses which operate in the state industrial relations system must provide the legal minimum pay rate to all staff.
 It is unlawful for employers to pay employees less than the minimum rate of pay.

-Industrial inspectors at the Department of Mines, Industry Regulation and Safety can initiate court action against employers in the Industrial Magistrates Court for not paying the correct rates of pay.
+Industrial inspectors at the Department of Energy, Mines, Industry Regulation and Safety can initiate court action against employers in the Industrial Magistrates Court for not paying the correct rates of pay.

 Beauty salons in the state industrial relations system are those where the businesses operate as:

 - sole traders (e.g. Jane Smith trading as Jane’s Beauty),

 - unincorporated partnerships (e.g. Jane and Bob Smith trading as Jane’s Beauty)

 - unincorporated trust arrangements (e.g. Jane and Bob Smith as trustees for the Smith Family Trust trading as Jane’s Beauty).

 - Pay all staff at least the minimum rate of pay relevant to their age and for every hour worked in the business.
 Minimum pay rates for full time, part time and casual staff are in the table below.